kyma-project/api-gateway/docs/user/README.md

 ## Prerequisites

-To use the API Gateway module, you must enable the Istio module.
+You must enable the Istio module to be able to use the API Gateway module.

 ## Useful links